nickcosmo/json-key-count/README.md

 ## Installation
 Search for JSON Key Count in the VSCode Extensions Marketplace or go here:

-TODO - [Link to vscode marketplace]
+TODO - [Add link to vscode marketplace]

 ## Contributing
 Suggestions, issues, and pull requests are welcome!
-Open an issue or fork the project at:
+Open an issue or fork the project at: [json-key-count](https://github.com/nickcosmo/json-key-count)

-TODO - [GitHub Repository Link Here]

 ## License
 [MIT](./LICENSE)